iherman/rdfjs-di/README.md

 The steps for signature follow the "usual" approach for signing data, namely:

 1. The input RDF Dataset is canonicalized, using the [RDF Dataset Canonicalization](https://www.w3.org/TR/rdf-canon/).
 2. The resulting canonical N-Quads are sorted, and hashed to yield a canonical hash of the Dataset.
-By default, the hash is done using SHA-256, except if the key set by the user is ECDSA with a P-384 curve (in which case SHA-384 is used).
+By default, the hash is done using SHA-256, except if the key is ECDSA with a P-384 curve (in which case SHA-384 is used).
 3. A "proof option graph" is created, which includes crypto keys and some metadata.
-The key is stored in [JWK](https://www.rfc-editor.org/rfc/rfc7517) or in Multikey formats: the former is used for RSA keys (for which no Multikey encoding has been specified) and the latter is used for ECDSA and EdDSA, as required by the respective cryptosuite specifications.
+The key is stored in [JWK](https://www.rfc-editor.org/rfc/rfc7517) or in [Multikey](https://www.w3.org/TR/controller-document/#multikey) formats: the former is used for RSA keys (for which no Multikey encoding has been specified) and the latter is used for ECDSA and EdDSA, as required by the respective cryptosuite specifications.
 This separate graph is also canonicalized, sorted, and hashed.
 4. The the two hash values are concatenated (in the order of the proof option graph and the original dataset), and signed using a secret key.
 The signature value is stored as a base64url value following the [Multibase](https://datatracker.ietf.org/doc/draft-multiformats-multibase) format, and its value is added to the proof option graph (turning it into a "proof graph").

 The package has API entries to generate, and validate, such proof graphs.
 The API gives the possibility to use a set of keys, yielding a set of proof graphs, which can also be validated in one step.

 It is also possible, following the DI spec, to create "embedded" proofs, i.e., a new dataset, containing the original data, as well as the proof graph(s), each as a separate graph within an RDF dataset.
 If a separate "anchor" resource is provided, then this new dataset will also contain additional RDF triples connecting the anchor to the proof graphs.

 When embedding proof graphs, this can come in two flavors: [proof sets](https://www.w3.org/TR/vc-data-integrity/#proof-sets) and [proof chains](https://www.w3.org/TR/vc-data-integrity/#proof-chains).
 Semantically, a proof set is just a collection of proofs.
 A proof chain implies an order of proofs: the specification requires that the previous proof in the chain is also "signed over" by the current proof, i.e., the dataset is expanded to include, for the purpose of a signature, the previous proof graph in its entirety.
 The different behaviors is reflected in the API by the type of the crypto key collection: if it is a Typescript `Array`, it is considered to be a chain of keys (and of embedded proofs), and a set otherwise (e.g., if a Typescript `Set` is used)

 The crypto layer for the package relies on the Web Crypto API specification, and its implementation in `node.js` or `deno`.
-The following crypto algorithms are available for this implementation:
+The following crypto algorithms are available:

 - EDDSA, a.k.a.
 Ed25519.
 It is not official in the WebCrypto specification, but implemented both in `node.js` and `deno`.
 See also the [EdDSA cryptosuite](https://www.w3.org/TR/vc-di-eddsa/) specification.
 - [ECDSA](https://w3c.github.io/webcrypto/#ecdsa).
 See also the [ECDSA cryptosuite](https://www.w3.org/TR/vc-di-ecdsa/) specification.